fallinbryan/NGPToJson/README.md

 ### Prerequisites

 Ensure you have a C++ compiler and make utility installed on your system.
-This project also depends on `zlib` for decompression and `nlohmann/json` for JSON handling.
+This project also includes `zlib` for decompression and `nlohmann/json` for JSON handling.

 ### Installation